 Summer Nights, Riverside is a poem by Sara Teasdale that illustrates an innocent summer romance in New York.
 Inspired by a line from the piece In the fragrant summer darkness, I transformed this classic poem into a fragrance sampler for French perfumer diptyque, crafting a unique experience that engages the visual, olfactory and tactile senses.

-I researched a floral fragrance that one could imagine finding in the poem’s setting and decided on OFRESIA by diptyque.
+I researched a floral fragrance that one could imagine finding in the poem’s setting and chose OFRESIA by diptyque.
 White freesias are a summery flower and convey the innocence of a young romance, whilst the darker, spicy black pepper evoke the feeling of evening.

 The oval patterning is my take on diptyque’s main design motif: the medallion.
 The oval originated from a fabric designed by one of the brand’s founders, Desmond Knox-Leet, in 1963.